hiteshlala/JavaScriptPile/README.md

 ###binarySearch.js
 given an ordered list and an item return the index of the item in that list.
 Do this recursively.

+###isPrime.js
+a function that determines if a number is prime.
+1 is treated as not prime.